Turn your home into a fortress for burglary prevention by fixing the flaws in your home defense that burglars search for.

 Also, they know that most burglar alarm warning stickers are phony but usually move on to another home anyway.
 Sometimes, though, they’ll check it by breaking a glass pane to see if it works.

 In daylight, they look for doors or windows not visible to neighbors or passersby.
-An attached garage left open is a bonanza.
+An unprotected attached garage is a gift to a predator.

 Look at your home through a burglar’s eyes and improve the worst area first.
 The most important burglary prevention improvements are fortified doors and windows, good outdoor security lighting, and wired or wireless burglar alarms.